 Conclusion: CSCO earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
 This quantitatively ranks CSCO as a 5-Star Very Strong stock.

 The company's liquidity provides it with the ability to return value to its shareholders through regular share repurchases and dividends.
-I will continue to look for opportunities to add to my position when the stock is trading below my calculated fair value of $35.52, and as my allocation allows.
+Since I first recommended and purchased CSCO in December 2013, it has generated a 17.9% annualized internal rate of return.
+I will continue to look for opportunities to add to my position when the stock is trading below my calculated fair value of $52.00, and as my allocation allows.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CSCO (2.5% of my Dividend Growth Portfolio).
-See a list of all my dividend growth holdings here.
+Full Disclosure: At the time of this writing, I was long in CSCO (3.2% of my Dividend Growth Portfolio).
+See a list of all my Dividend Growth Portfolio holdings here.

 - More Stock Analysis

 Tags: CSCO, BRCD, JNPR, SONS,

 Over the last 12-18 months, there have been several prognosticators saying dividend stocks are extremely over valued.
 In many cases, I woul...